-The school will normally seek to discuss any concerns about a pupil with their parents.
-This must be handled sensitively and a DSL will be in the most informed position to make contact with the parent in the event of a concern, suspicion or disclosure/ allegation.
+The school will normally seek to discuss any concerns about a pupil with their parents, with consideration of including fathers as well as mothers.
+This must be handled sensitively therefore staff will not discuss safeguarding issues with parents until they have consulted with the DSL .In most cases the DSL will be in the most informed position to make contact with the parents in the event of a concern, suspicion or disclosure/ allegation.

-However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from Social Care MASH or school link workers.
+However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from school link workers /Social Care MASH.
+Best practice for all agencies is to work alongside and openly with parents in any concerns about their children however consent is not required to refer to social care if informing the parents puts the child at more risk. e.g. in cases of forced marriage.